tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/04_Rectify/03_01_Rectify_Data_Tutorial.md

 ## Data Rectification Tutorial

-The following simulation of working within DPM Requests will show you how to preview data the Customer intends to mask in the demonstration source systems.
-After previewing the data, you will log in to DPM, submit a Request, ensure the Request is marked Complete, and return to the demonstration source systems to review the masked data.
+The following simulation of working within DPM Requests will show you how to preview data the Customer intends to rectify in the demonstration source systems.
+After previewing the data, you will log in to DPM, submit a Request for data rectification, ensure the Request is marked Complete, and return to the demonstration source systems to review the rectified data.

 [Preview Your Data in the Source Systems](/articles/demo_project/DPM_Demo_Project/04_Rectify/03_02_Rectify_Preview_Your_Data.md)